AleronWen/SoRaVAC/README.md

 The following devices are **not** supported:

-- Elgato Game Capture HD is not supported
+- Elgato Game Capture HD

 ## Support